 A tool for editing the cluster configuration data.
 The Builder also uses Web browsers as its user interface.
 There are offline and online versions.
 In the offline version, you can install and use the Builder on the machine where you use it, in addition to the ExpressCluster Server.
-In the online version, use the Builder included in the ExpressCluster Server through the WebManager.
+In the online version, switch to the Builder by selecting the Setting Mode on the drop down menu on the left side in the WebManager window or by clicking Setting Mode on the View menu in the WebManager window.
 Usually, it is not required to install this.
 Install this separately only when this is used offline.